 PHOTO: Kokopo, East New Britain, Papua New Guinea

 The Reserve is premised on a fundamental concept: that these waters and ecosystems are the home of the Indigenous Peoples that have occupied them for hundreds of centuries, and that their continued harmonious presence in this area will be the best way to secure it for the long term.
-It integrates customary governance systems, where Indigenous Peoples hold authority and responsibility for their care, as the strongest foundation for long-term ocean stewardship.
+It is about working with a living system of governance grounded in customary law and Indigenous knowledge.

 PHOTO: Alotau, Milne Bay, Papua New Guinea

-The initiative is proudly led by the Indigenous Peoples of the Solomon Islands, Vanuatu, and Papua New Guinea — three nations united by ocean currents, shared knowledge, and a common responsibility.
+The Melanesian Ocean Reserve is led by the governments of Solomon Islands, Papua New Guinea, and Vanuatu — three nations united by ocean currents, shared knowledge, and a common responsibility.

 PHOTO: Lau Lagoon, Malaita, Solomon Islands

-From eco-tourism to small-scale Indigenous fisheries, sustainable aquaculture to renewable ocean energy, every permitted activity within the MOR is designed to strengthen communities without harming the ocean’s life force.
+Implementation is already underway across key areas, from eco-tourism to small-scale Indigenous fisheries, sustainable aquaculture to renewable ocean energy.
 It is built on a no-loss principal-protecting key revenue sources while creating new pathways for investment and inclusive, sustainable development.
-It is not only a model of environment protection- it is a living cultural seascape, where marine governance flows from the ancestral wisdoms of our people.
+It is not only a model of environment protection- it is a living cultural seascape, where marine governance flows from the ancestral wisdoms of our people implemented through a growing portfolio of programmes, including:

 It is in the implementation of this framework, that prosperity will come from balance so livelihoods and ecosystems can grow together.